sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Corrected Italian translation
-- Hiding of mouse cursor when starting up in window mode and switching to fullscreen mode New features:
+- Hiding of mouse cursor when starting up in window mode and switching to fullscreen mode
+- Application shown in taskbar also when the file open dialog is displayed after startup New features:
 - 'DefaultWindowRect=max' in INI file will start with maximized window (if fullscreen mode is false)
 - Dropping files or folders to JPEGView from Windows Explorer now works
 - Edit global and user INI file using context menu
 - Backup and restore/merge parameter DB using context menu
+- Small buttons for minimize/restore/close on top, right corner of screen in full screen mode (only shown when mouse moved to top of screen)

 [1.0.18]